OpenMined/Bootcamps/Beta-Bootcamp/README.md

 <p align='center'>Welcome to the Beta Bootcamp!</p>
 <p align='center'>Find all the information you need before, during and after the Beta Bootcamp here.</p>
+<p align='center'>This is a living file that will be regurlarly upddated.
+If you are looking for any information about the Beta Bootcamp, check here first.</p>

+# About the Learning Team

+We are an OpenMined Education Team.
+Our goal is to empower the advancement and adoption of Privacy Enhancing Technologies by offering a high quality and low barrier-to-entry learning experience.

+Our main tool to achieve this is

 # About the Bootcamp